top of page

 Reading The Elliptical Grave

-Picking up on how Lafferty likes to leave his readers in states of Christian burial, I want to hammer out some thoughts about The Elliptical Grave .
-It's not an easy book, not even by Lafferty's most demanding standards.
-Ironically, it was published in a layout that can sap you dead in your tracks.
+Picking up on how Lafferty likes to leave his readers in a state of Christian burial, I want to hammer out some thoughts on The Elliptical Grave .
+It is not an easy book, not even by Lafferty's most demanding standards.
+Ironically, and it was published in a layout that can sap you dead in your tracks, with wickedly small print and text-jammed pages.
 Dan Knight, who printed it, knew from the outset that it would demand a lot from readers.
-When he decided to publish more of Lafferty's work, he asked the man what his least publis
+When he decided to publish more of Laf

 bottom of page